Fl0W97/ci-p3-stock-analyst/README.md

         Click on Get add-ons from the drop-down menu.
 This will open the Google Workspace Marketplace.

     Search for an Add-on:
-        In the Google Workspace Marketplace, use the search bar to find the add-on 'Alpha Vantage Market Data'
+        In the Google Workspace Marketplace, use the search bar to find the add-on 'Alphavantage Market Data'

     Install the Add-on:
         Once you find the desired add-on, click on it to open its details page.